 - The age of the donor and how many stem cells are transplanted

 The majority of people who register to donate stem cells have a strong commitment to help any patient in need.
 However, after months or years of being on the registry, when we reach out to potential donors who are a special match for a patient, many are either unreachable or are no longer available to donate.
 We recognize that a potential donor’s availability can change for many reasons, for example, issues with their health.
 As a result, there are instances when some people may decline to donate.
-It is important for us to identify this early in the search process, when several potential donors may be under consideration.
+Whenever possible, it is important for us to identify this before someone is a potential match.

 Are there stem cell matches for every patient?